Winter is here, which means one thing for most areas – extreme cold in the home and even colder conditions in the basement.

 You can always extend the furnace ductwork to heat the basement.
 This allows you to heat the entire home from a single source.
 However, not many families have taken up this option for various reasons.

 Under such circumstances, the best solution to basement heating becomes portable basement heaters.
-Fortunately, there several portable basement heating solutions to consider.
+Fortunately, there are several portable basement heating solutions to consider.
 The four main options are as follows;

 There are two types of baseboard heaters – electric and hot water.
 For the basement, electric baseboard heaters are the better choice.